abigail-ryan/hangman/README.md

 ![Screenshot of Hangman App](documentation/hangman_app_terminal_screenshot.png)

-If the user inputs N the program ends with a feedback message.
+If the user inputs "N" the program ends with a feedback message.

 ![Screenshot of start feedback message](documentation/hangman_start_player_input_no.png)

-If the user inputs Y it starts the game.
+If the user inputs "Y" it starts the game.

 #### Game